abhmishr1/HIP/docs/how-to/stream_ordered_allocator.rst

 Memory reuse policies
 ---------------------

 The allocator may reallocate memory as long as it guarantees that compliant memory accesses won't overlap temporally.
-Turning on and of the following memory pool reuse policy attribute flags can optimize the memory use:
+Turning on and off the following memory pool reuse policy attribute flags can optimize the memory use:

 - ``hipMemPoolReuseFollowEventDependencies`` checks event dependencies before allocating additional GPU memory.
 - ``hipMemPoolReuseAllowOpportunistic`` checks freed allocations to determine if the stream order semantic indicated by the free operation has been met.